NLnetLabs/krill/doc/manual/source/config.rst

 option if your Krill instance is configured to bind to a public IP address.

-*NOTE*: Even if you use "disable" here, Krill still insists on
-        using HTTPS for its service_uri.
+Even if you use "disable" here, Krill still insists on using HTTPS for its service_uri.
 See below.

 .. code-block:: TOML